arup-group/osmox/README.md

 ### Definitions

 **OSMObjects** - objects extracted from OSM.
 These can be points, lines or polygons.
 Objects have features.
-**OSMFeatures** - OSM objects have features.
+**OSMFeatures** - OSMObjects have features.
 Features typically include a key and value based on the [OSM wiki](https://wiki.openstreetmap.org/wiki/Map_features).

 ### Primary Functionality

 The primary use case for OSMOX is for extracting a representation of places where people can do various activities ('education' or 'work' or 'shop' for example).
 This is done by applying a configured mapping to OSM tags:

-- **Filter** OSM objects based on OSM tags (eg: select 'building:yes' objects).
+- **Filter** OSMObjects based on OSM tags (eg: select 'building:yes' objects).
 Filtered objects are defined in a `config.json`.
 For example, if we were interested in extracting education type `buildings`:

 ```{json}
 {